nfrastack/zeroplex/contrib/nixos/README.md

 # NixOS

-This project provides a Nix flake that allows you to build, run, and configure ZeroFlex.
+This project provides a Nix flake that allows you to build, run, and configure ZeroPlex.
 Below are instructions on how to use it within Nix and NixOS.

 ## Adding as an Input